spinnaker/spinnaker.github.io/guides/developer/plugin-creators.md

   - https://stage-plugin-test.s3-us-west-2.amazonaws.com/stage-plugin-ui-0.0.1-SNAPSHOT.js
 ```

 The `name` is the name of the plugin that is being written.
-Names are namespaced so that plugins can have the same name, but be by different vendors.
-In this case the namespace is `armory` and the name of the plugin is `s3copy`.
+Names are namespaced so that plugins can have the same name but be made by different vendors.
+In this case, the namespace is `armory` and the name of the plugin is `s3copy`.

 The `description` gives the plugin user an idea of what the plugin will be doing.

-Plugin manifests can change overtime, the `manifestVersion` tells Spinnaker what version to use to validate the manifest.
-Currently there is only the `plugins/v1` version.
+The `manifestVersion` tells Spinnaker what version to use to validate the manifest.
+This is needed because lugin manifests can change overtime.
+Currently, there is only the `plugins/v1` version.

 `version` is the version of the plugin.

-Plugin users may want to change some settings to control how the plugin works.
-For example controlling what username and password to use to connect to S3.
-The `options` key gives the plugin users that flexibility.
-Anything under `options` the plugin user can modify.
+The `options` key gives the plugin users that flexibility to change some settings to control how the plugin works.
+For example, controlling what username and password to use to connect to S3.
+The plugin user can modify anything under `options`.

 The next section in the manifest is for `resources`.
 Resources are things that are required for the plugin to run.
-For example when creating a stage there will be jar(s) and Javascript code that needs to be consumed by the plugin user.
-Currently there are two different types of `resources`.
+For example, when creating a stage, there will be jar(s) and Javascript code that need to be consumed by the plugin user.
+Currently, there are two different types of `resources`.
 The first is for `orca`.